hasindu-k/osgi-lab/README.md

 - Always ensure the classpath is correct depending on your OS.
 - Use forward slashes `/` on Linux and backslashes `\` on Windows.
 - JAR manifest must be formatted properly with a newline at the end.
+- Example5 requires Example2 to be installed and started first.